Skip to content

 FieldTypeNotes

-portnumberCLI --port overrides
+portnumberCLI --port override

 hoststring | booleantrue = 0.0.0.0.
-CLI --host overrides
+CLI --host override

 alias — Object or Array (Vite-compatible)